 On this page:

 - A listing of attending anchor vendors

-- A summary of scheduled events (see official Program for 2014 details)
+- A summary of scheduled events (see official Program for 2015 details, when posted on right)

 - An introduction to the certification programs

 - An introduction to the honey show

 The UGA Honey Bee Program offers an annual Georgia beekeeping event in cooperation with Young Harris College.
 It is an amalgam of information dissemination (lectures, workshops & demonstrations) from esteemed local, regional, national and international beekeeping practitioners, authors, & researchers, hands-on training classes, beekeeping and honey judging certification programs, exam preparation classes, practical and written certification exam administrations, a distinguished regional honey show, multiple awards programs, and a renowned dinner party.

 Since 1992, the Young Harris Beekeeping Institute (YHBI) has been the single most comprehensive opportunity in the Southeast for concentrated training in all aspects of practical beekeeping.
 Held on the beautiful campus of Young Harris College (Young Harris, GA) in the Blue Ridge Mountains, the YHBI is a three-day event (see Schedule of Events, below) with separate curricula for beginners and more experienced beekeepers, as well as a plethora fun, optional activities.